Hyperventilating (song)

 "Hyperventilating" is a song by Jamaican reggae fusion singer Tami Chynn.
 It was released as the first single from her first album, Out of Many...One, which was released through SRC Records and Universal Music.

 Background

 The song uses the riddim that Stepz Medley used in other reggae songs like "We Be Burnin'" by Sean Paul.
-The single was her first song to be released outside of Jamaica after being signed to Universal Mowtown Records but only managed to be an online hit failing to enter the charts.
+It was her first single released outside Jamaica after signing with Universal Motown Records but it only became an online hit and failed to enter the charts.